zaiisao/Documentation/en/Voice/in-call_quality_windows.md

 **Note**:

 - In the communication profile, you receive network quality reports of all the users (including yours) in the channel once every two seconds.
-- In the live broadcast profile, if you are the host, you receive network quality reports of all hosts (including yours) in the channel once every two seconds; if you are the audience, you receive the report of all hosts and yourself once every two seconds.
+- In the <code>LIVE_BROADCASTING</code> profile, if you are the host, you receive network quality reports of all hosts (including yours) in the channel once every two seconds; if you are the audience, you receive the report of all hosts and yourself once every two seconds.
 - The higher the ratio of the actual transmission bitrate to the target transmission bitrate, the better the call quality and the higher the network quality.
 - <a name="RTT"></a>**The average round-trip delay** refers to the average value of multiple round-trip delays in the reported interval.